ARTS AND SCIENCES COURSES

 CA 410 – 411: Communication Internship I and II (3 credits each)

 Opportunity for communication arts majors to concentrate in an area of special interest.
 Generally, students will be assigned to a field placement involving such communication arts as journalism, film production, television, cable, radio, Theatre, public relations, interactive communications, etc. At least 120 hours at the placement site.
 Appropriate readings, logs, a research paper, conferences with the Communication Arts internship supervisor.
 Prerequisites: CA 220, permission of the instructor and completion of 36 credit hours on the Communication Arts major.

-CS 101 Introduction to Computer Science and Programming
+CS 101 Introduction to Computational Thinking

 This course provides an introduction to computer and computational sciences.
 Students will learn to develop computer programs to simulate, analyze, study and solve phenomena and problems in the natural and social sciences and in business.
 Students will have the opportunity to create computer based applications to solve problems in their main field of study (major).